aliwadi/SparkFun-9DoF-IMU-LabVIEW-Library/README.md

 # SparkFun-9DoF-IMU-LabVIEW-Library

-A LabVIEW VI to read the LSM9DS1 IMU
+This is a library/driver written in LabVIEW on the myRIO FPGA to read the LSM9DS1 IMU from sparkfun